Poznań: 1945–present

-Due to the expulsion and flight of German population Poznań's post-war population was almost uniformly Polish.
+Due to the expulsion and flight of German population, Poznań's post-war population became almost uniformly Polish.
 The city again became a voivodeship capital.
 In 1950, the size of Poznań Voivodeship was reduced, and the city itself was given separate voivodeship status.
 This status was lost in the 1975 reforms, which also significantly reduced the size of Poznań Voivodeship.

 The Poznań 1956 protests are seen as an early instance of discontent with communist rule.
 In June 1956, a protest by workers at the city's Cegielski locomotive factory developed into a series of strikes and popular protests against the policies of the government.
 After a protest march on 28 June was fired on, crowds attacked the communist party and secret police headquarters, where they were repulsed by gunfire.
 Riots continued for two days until being quelled by the army; 67 people were killed according to official figures.
 A monument to the victims was erected in 1981 at Plac Mickiewicza.

 The post-war years had seen much reconstruction work on buildings damaged in the fighting.
 From the 1960s onwards intensive housing development took place, consisting mainly of pre-fabricated concrete blocks of flats, especially in Rataje and Winogrady, and later Piątkowo, following its incorporation into the city in 1974.
 Another infrastructural change, which was completed in 1968, was the rerouting of the river Warta to follow two straight branches either side of Ostrów Tumski.

 The most recent expansion of the city's boundaries took place in 1987, with the addition of new areas mainly to the north, including Morasko, Radojewo and Kiekrz.
 The first free local elections following the fall of communism took place in 1990.
 With the Polish local government reforms of 1999, Poznań again became the capital of a larger province entitled Greater Poland Voivodeship.
 It also became the seat of a powiat Poznań County, with the city itself gaining separate powiat status.

-Post-communism infrastructural developments include the opening of the Pestka Fast Tram route in 1997, and Poznań's first motorway connections in 2003 as Poland's east–west A2 highway runs south of the city centre, serving also as a bypass.
-In 2006 country's first F-16 Fighting Falcons came to be stationed at the 31st Air Base in Krzesiny in the south-east of the city.
+Post-communist infrastructural developments include the opening of the Pestka Fast Tram route in 1997, and Poznań's first motorway connections in 2003, with Poland's east–west A2 highway running south of the city centre, serving also as a bypass.
+In 2006, the country's first F-16 Fighting Falcons came to be stationed at the 31st Air Base in Krzesiny in the south-east of the city.

 Poznań continues to host regular trade fairs and international events, including the United Nations Climate Change Conference in 2008.
 It was one of the host cities for UEFA Euro 2012.